matt70iu/Project-4-fullstack-v2/README.md

 - Heroku, github and cloudinary (for deployment)

-### Testing
+# Testing

-I have completed a seperate test file [here](TESTING.md) which goes through all testing completed for this project.
+I have completed a seperate test file [here](TESTING.md) which goes through all manual testing completed for this project.

 ## Validator testing